dustmop/rasterjs/README.md

 ### SDL2, Windows

-For Windows, only [msys2](https://www.msys2.org/) is currently supported.
-Go to [this page](https://www.libsdl.org/download-2.0.php) and get `SDL2-devel-2.0.16-mingw.tar.gz`.
-Extract the `SDL2-2.0.16` folder and place it within the directory `c:/SDL/`, so that it ends up at `c:/SDL/SDL2-2.0.16/`.
+For Windows, it is recommended to use [msys2](https://www.msys2.org/), but Powershell and WSL will probably work too.
+Grab the latest [SDL release](https://github.com/libsdl-org/SDL/releases) and get `SDL2-devel-<version>-mingw.zip`.
+Extract this zip to get the `SDL2-<version>` folder and place it within the directory `c:/SDL/`, so that it ends up at `c:/SDL/SDL2-<version>/`.
 If you use to use a different location instead of `c:/SDL/`, assign that location to the environment variable `SDL_PATH`.

 # Getting started